curl/curl/docs/HTTP3.md

 Further development and tweaking of the HTTP/3 support in curl will happen in in the master branch using pull-requests, just like ordinary changes.

-To build on MacOS with provided recipes you may want to set `alias nproc="sysctl -n hw.ncpu"` before running make commands.
+To build on MacOS or *BSD with provided recipes you may want to set `alias nproc="sysctl -n hw.ncpu"` before running make commands.

 # ngtcp2 version